|55 Kenosia Avenue

 Imaging techniques may include magnetic resonance imaging (MRI), cine MRI and plain X-rays.
 An MRI uses a magnetic field and radio waves to produce cross-sectional images of particular organs and bodily tissues.
 An MRI can reveal excess CSF and loss of neural tissue.
 A cine MRI is like a traditional MRI, but can be used to measure and assess CSF flow.
 Interpreting a cine MRI is difficult and the procedure is best at diagnosing obvious CSF flow abnormalities (as opposed to borderline cases).
 Consequently, not all physicians advocate its use.

-A plain X-ray can reveal skeletal malformations such as skull defects, abnormalities of cervical vertebrae or abnormal curvature of the spine.
+A plain X-ray can reveal skeletal malformations such as skull defects, abnormalities of cervical vertebrae or abnormal curvature or abnormal motion of the spine.
+Computed tomography (CT) scans may be helpful in clarifying congenital bony abnormalities at the skull base.
 Additional tests may be performed to detect or assess other complications potentially associated with a Chiari malformation.
 Such tests may include a swallowing test to assess how well someone can drink fluids or swallow thickened food and sleep studies to detect sleep disorders potentially associated with Chiari malformations.

 The treatment of a Chiari malformation is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians, neurosurgeons, neurologists, eye specialists (ophthalmologists) and other healthcare professionals may need to systematically and comprehensively plan a patient's treatment.